jsoulier/2.5d_lighting/README.md

 # 2.5D Lighting

-Tiny isometric lighting prototype.
+2.5D lighting model prototype.
-Combines an isometric and top-down orthographic view to support a large number of point lights with shadows.
+Combines a 2.5D and top-down orthographic view to support a large number of point lights with shadows.
 Relies on raycasting instead of rendering from each light source to reduce the number of renders.

 ![](image.png)
+*Around 30 point lights running at 40 FPS on integrated Ryzen 7 4700U Graphics*

 Steps:
 1. Render the scene from the player view